anton-mitune/obsidian-journal-visualizer/docs/features/FEA007-top-bars-visualization.md

 - in top-n, n refers to the actual number of watched notes.
 If 20 notes are watched, all 20 are shown in descending backlink count order.
 - when two notes have the same backlink count, they are sorted alphabetically by note title.
 - if a note has 0 backlinks in the selected period, it is still shown with a count of 0.
-- Switching display modes happens by clicking a button in the component UI, which updates the code block content accordingly.
-Button to be located next to existing period selector.
+- Switching display modes happens by clicking the display mode dropdown in the component UI, similar to period selector.
 - no hard spec on visuals, inspire from obsidian visuals and aesthetics.
 - very long note names should be truncated with ellipsis to prevent layout breaking.
 - default mode value is "default", meaning existing behavior is preserved unless user explicitly switches to "top-n" mode.